nikkilr88/egghead-asciicasts/build-your-first-react-js-application/lessons/react-building-a-react-js-app-utilizing-stateless-function-components.md

   )
 }
 ```
 This looks great.
 We're good.
-Now we have everything functioning the exact same, but now instead of having **classes** all over the place or even using `createClass`, instead we're just having these **lightweight** functions that **return** us whatever our down looks like for this component.
+Now we have everything functioning the exact same, but now instead of having classes all over the place or even using `createClass`, instead we're just having these lightweight functions that return us whatever our dom looks like for this component.